NazarovIlya/instructions/instruction_inWork.md

 -   For using that fonts dont't put any space between font's simbols (\*, \_) and text: ^some text^, where ^ is font's simbol

 ### Blockquote
-Citation blocks are created using the symbol >
-> This is a blockquote.
-It is usually rendered indented and with a different background color.

 ### Lists